SixArm/usv/README.md

 ## Legal protection for standardization

-The USV project aims to become a free open source IANA standard, much like the IANA standard for CSV.
+The USV project aims to become a free open source IETF standard and IANA standard, much like the standards for CSV and TDF.

 Until the standardization happens, the terms "USV" and "Unicode Separated Values" are trademarks of this project, and this repository is copyright 2022-2024.
-When IANA approves the standard, then the trademarks and copyrights become public domain.
+When IETF and IANA approve the submissions as a standard, then the trademarks and copyrights become public domain.

 ## Conclusion